 School Discipline Advocacy Service (SDAS)

 The School Discipline Advocacy Service (SDAS) is a coalition of law students from Temple University Beasley School of Law and the University of Pennsylvania Law School, working together to stem the school-to-prison pipeline by advocating on behalf of Philadelphia public school students and parents at school disciplinary hearings.
+For more information about SDAS, please email us.

 South Asian Law Students Association (SALSA)

 The Temple Law School South Asian Law Students Association (SALSA) provides support to its members and examines issues of concern to South Asians in the legal world.
+Have questions or want to join?
+Send us an email.

 Sports and Entertainment Law Society (SELS)